ontodev/robot/docs/template.md

 ### Annotation Property Type Error

-The only valid `CHARACTERISTIC` for an annotation property is `subproperty`.
+The only valid `PROPERTY_TYPE` for an annotation property is `subproperty`.
 Other types of logic for annotation properties are not supported in OWL.
 If this column is left blank, it will default to `subproperty`.

 ### Axiom Annotation Error